thiagopnts/rustico/README.md

 ## Setup

-You need a few things to run kernewbie:
+You need a few things to run rustic:

 1. `qemu`
 2. a cross-compiler for i386